Home

 He remarked that he had regular chronic mild lower back pain, but only rarely did it really trouble him.

-The pain in the groin began gradually, intermittent but in the last six months the pain became much worse.
-He had difficulty reaching his shoe, walking caused sharp pain, and even cycling was restricted.
-Climbing stairs was painful.
+The pain in the groin began gradually; it was intermittent but in the last six months it became much worse.
+He had difficulty reaching his shoe, walking caused sharp discomfort, and even cycling was restricted.
+Climbing stairs was a mission.

-Remarkably (as most people have no idea how their mother's pregnancy went) he knew that in the pregnancy his mother told him that he lay in the transverse position.
+Remarkably, as most people have no idea how their mother's pregnancy went, he knew that he lay in the transverse position; she had told him.

 Physiotherapy had brought a little temporary relief.
 Otherwise, nothing relieved the pain.

-Mr F stood with a distinct lop-sided posture.
-A short left leg tilted his pelvis, giving him a mild C-shaped scoliosis.
+In this hip dysplasia casefile the patient stood with a distinct lop sided posture.
+A short left leg tilted his pelvis giving him a mild C shaped scoliosis.

-Range of Motion of the lumbar spine: Lumbar flexion was mildly pain in the low back.
-Extension (backward bending) and sidebending to the left produced R lower back pain.
+The ranges of motion of the lumbar spine were as follows.
+Flexion was mildly pain in the low back.
+Backward bending and sideways to the left produced right LBP.

 Motion palpation: The right sacroiliac joint was severely fixated (what I call a "feel of concrete" in the joint.
 It appeared "ankylosed".).
 Likewise there was a fixation of L5, the lowermost lumbar bone.